-- the microbiological status of the incoming raw milk; - the rapid acidification of the milk during the initial phase of cheese manufacture (i.e. drop in pH from 6.5 to 4.8 within 24 hours); - desiccation of the curd during subsequent processing stages (i.e. a final water activity of approximately 0.92); and - prolonged ripening (i.e. 90 days).
+- the microbiological status of the incoming raw milk; - the rapid acidification of the milk during the initial phase of cheese manufacture (i.e. drop in pH from 6.5 to <5.0 within 6 to 8 hours and then to pH 4.8 within 24 hours); - desiccation of the curd during subsequent processing stages (i.e. a final water activity of approximately 0.92); and - prolonged ripening (i.e. 90 days).